 Depending on the study design and target population, melanoma penetrance related to deleterious CDKN2A mutations differs widely.
 One study of 80 multiple-case families demonstrated that the penetrance varied by country, an observation that was attributed to major differences in sun exposure.
 For example, in Australia, the penetrance was 30% by age 50 years and 91% by age 80 years; in the United States, the penetrance was 50% by age 50 years and 76% by age 80 years; in Europe, the penetrance was 13% by age 50 years and 58% by age 80 years.
+In contrast, a comparison of families with the CDKN2A mutation in the United Kingdom and Australia demonstrated the same cumulative risk of melanoma; for CDKN2A carriers, the risk of developing melanoma seemed independent of ambient UV radiation.
 Another study of individuals with melanoma identified in eight population-based cancer registries and one hospital-based sample obtained a self-reported family history and sequenced CDKN2A in all individuals.
 The penetrance was estimated as 14% by age 50 years and 28% by age 80 years.
-The explanation for these differences lies in the method of identifying the individuals tested with penetrance estimates increasing with the number of affected family members.
+The explanation for these differences lies in the method of identifying the individuals tested, with penetrance estimates increasing with the number of affected family members.
 The method of family ascertainment in the latter study made it much less likely that "heavily loaded" melanoma families would be identified.
-Coinheritance of melanocortin 1 receptor (MC1R) variants increases CDKN2A penetrance as well; this genetic variant, described in further detail below, is therefore both a low-penetrance susceptibility gene and a modifier gene.
+Coinheritance of melanocortin 1 receptor (MC1R) variants also increases CDKN2A penetrance; this genetic variant, described in further detail below, is therefore both a low-penetrance susceptibility gene and a modifier gene.
 (Refer to the MC1R section of this summary for more information.)
-Other modifier loci have been assessed in CDKN2A carriers as well; interleukin-9 (IL9) and GSTT1 were the only loci to reach statistical significance, suggesting that other minor risk factors may interact with major risk loci.[81,82]
+Other modifier loci have also been assessed in CDKN2A carriers; interleukin-9 (IL9) and GSTT1 were the only loci to reach statistical significance, suggesting that other minor risk factors may interact with major risk loci.[84,85]